-- Differences Between a Roth IRA & IRA
+Differences Between a Traditional IRA & a SIMPLE IRA

 Traditional individual retirement accounts and savings incentive match plans for employees' IRAs both offer tax-deferred retirement savings.
 They also both share the same requirements for investment options and early withdrawal penalty exceptions.
-However, besides the fact that SIMPLE IRAs are set up by employers for their employees while traditional IRAs are opened on your own behalf, the Internal Revenue Service rules contain several other important differences.
+However, besides the fact that SIMPLE IRAs (Savings Incentive Match Plan for Employees) are set up by employers for their employees while traditional IRAs are opened on your own behalf, the Internal Revenue Service rules contain several other important differences.

-Traditional IRAs have a lower contribution limit than SIMPLE IRAs.
-As of 2012, you could contribute up to $5,000 per year ($6,000 if age 50 or older) to a traditional IRA as long as you had at least that much earned income.
-The maximum contribution for a SIMPLE IRA was $11,500 ($14,000 if age 50 or older) or your salary for the year.
-However, these amounts are adjusted for inflation, and the IRS reports the new limits in each annual version of IRS Publication 590.
+Traditional IRAs have lower contribution limits than SIMPLE IRAs.
+As of tax year 2019, you can contribute up to $6,000 per year ($7,000 if age 50 or older) to a traditional IRA as long as you had at least that much earned income.
+The maximum contribution for a SIMPLE IRA is $13,000 ($16,000 if age 50 or older) or the amount of your annual salary.

 Employers Matching Contributions

-Employers cannot match the contributions that you make to your traditional IRA.
+Employers cannot match the contributions that you make to your traditional IRA, because this is not a workplace retirement plan.
 With a SIMPLE IRA, your employer must make a contribution, using either the elective method or the non-elective method.
 Under the elective method, your employer must match your contribution dollar for dollar up to 3 percent of your salary.
 Under the non-elective method, the employer must make a contribution equal to 2 percent of your salary regardless of how much you contribute.

 Early Distribution Penalties